Erica Garner Never Stopped Fighting

 What’s your response to people who say, “What can he do?
 He doesn’t have a choice.
 NYPD officers turned their backs on him at officers’ funerals”?

 He’s supposed to be our mayor.
-[His actions] shouldn’t be just [determined by the fact that] police officers are turning their backs on him, or by being afraid of losing police officers’s support or whatever.
-You know if anyone should know what the right thing to do is it should be him, a man with a black child, who has ties to a black family.
+[His actions] shouldn’t be just [determined by the fact that] police officers are turning their backs on him, or by being afraid of losing police officers’ support or whatever.
+You know, if anyone should know what the right thing to do is, it should be him, a man with a black child, who has ties to a black family.

 What are your thoughts about Mayor de Blasio’s refusal to make the chokehold illegal?
 He says it’s unnecessary, since it’s already against police policy to use a chokehold.
 But clearly that’s not a significant deterrent.
 Pantaleo used it.
 Were you surprised that he didn’t get behind criminalizing chokeholds, making them punishable by a fine or jail?